The Pre-Game Meal

 A pre-game meal three to four hours before the event allows for optimal digestion and energy supply.

 Most authorities recommend small pre-game meals that provide 500 to 1,000 calories.
+Nutrition before.

 This meal should be sufficient but not excessive, so as to prevent both hunger and undigested food.